tristanlabelle/swift-winrt/Docs/How it works.md

 # How it works

-Swift/WinRT has three layers which build up in complexity: ABI projections, COM projections, and WinRT projections.
+Swift/WinRT has three layers which build up in complexity: ABI bindings, COM bindings, and WinRT projections.

-The term "projection" refers to lifting ABI concepts into language-specific concepts.
+The term "binding" refers the mapping of an ABI type to a Swift type.
+The term "projection" refers to mapping an entire WinRT module's into Swift.

-## ABI Projections
+## ABI Bindings

 It is a general problem when interop'ing with C code that values need to be converted between a Swift representation and an ABI representation.
 A simple example is between `Swift.String` and `const char*`.
 Swift's native C/C++ interop allows calling C functions directly, but it requires dealing with C types directly from Swift code, such as `UnsafePointer<CChar>`, which makes API usage difficult.

-Swift/WinRT has a general mechanism for these projections: the `ABIProjection` protocol.
+Swift/WinRT has a general mechanism for these bindings: the `ABIBinding` protocol.
 This protocol has only static members and defines:

 - `associatedtypes` for the ABI and Swift type representations.
 - A means to convert from the ABI representation to the Swift representation.
 - A means to convert from the Swift representation and the ABI representation.
 - A means to free resources owned by the ABI representation, if any.

-For example, a `CStringUTF8MallocProjection` could have:
+For example, a `CStringUTF8MallocBinding` could have:

 - Typealiases for `Swift.String` and  `UnsafePointer<CChar>`
 - Use `String(fromCString:)` to convert from `UnsafePointer<CChar>` and `String`
 - Use `malloc` and copying `String.utf8` to create an `UnsafePointer<CChar>` from a `String`
 - Use `free` to release `UnsafePointer<CChar>` values

-There could be multiple projections for some Swift or ABI type representations.
-For example, there could be a `CStringASCIIMallocProjection` with the same types but a different implementation of the conversion and freeing functions.
+There could be multiple bindings for some Swift or ABI type representations.
+For example, there could be a `CStringASCIIMallocBinding` with the same types but a different implementation of the conversion and freeing functions.

-## COM Projections
+## COM Bindings

-COM projections build on top of ABI projections when the ABI representation is a COM interface.
+COM bindings build on top of ABI bindings when the ABI representation is a COM interface.

 There are two things we may want to do with a COM interface in Swift: